 - Frailty.
-Dr. Kennedy is identifying objective measures of frailty in patients with lung disease, studying the impact of frailty on transplant outcomes and exploring interventions targeted at improving frailty parameters.
+Dr. Kennedy is identifying objective measures of frailty in patients.
+Specifically, she is studying the impact of frailty on transplant outcomes and exploring interventions targeted at improving frailty parameters.

 - Psychological risks.
 Dr. Kennedy is studying how psychological measures, comorbidities or prior traumatic events affect transplant outcomes.